GSA/digitalgov.gov/content/news/2021/04/2021-04-06-using-chatbots-to-improve-customer-experience.md

 date: 2021-04-07 20:33:00 -0500
 kicker: Artificial Intelligence
 title: Using Chatbots To Improve Customer Experience
-deck: Lessons learned from three case studies
+deck: "Lessons learned from three case studies"
-summary: Three federal teams showcase their success using chatbots to improve customer satisfaction, increase availability, and empower their users to accomplish tasks faster.
+summary: "Three federal teams showcase their success using chatbots to improve customer satisfaction, increase availability, and empower their users to accomplish tasks faster."

 # See all topics at https://digital.gov/topics
 topics: